PandasThumb/pandasthumb.github.io/_posts/2022/2022-06-14-Mathematical-Anti-Evolutionism.md

 -----

-Dr. Dembski has responded to Prof. Rosehouse's book <a href="https://billdembski.com/intelligent-design/success-of-mathematics-in-advancing-intelligent-design/">here</a>.
+Dr. Dembski has responded to Prof. Rosenhouse's book <a href="https://billdembski.com/intelligent-design/success-of-mathematics-in-advancing-intelligent-design/">here</a>.

 -----